Michael-Cowie/Notes/Math/probability/probability_trees.md

     <h1> Probability Trees and Probability </h1>
 </div>

-Up to this point, the tree has been used only for counting.
+Up to this point, the tree has been used only for counting for permutations and combinations.
 To calculate probabilities, **each branch is labelled with the probability** of making that particular choice.
 For example, the probability of selecting $A$ first is

 ```math
 \frac{1}{5}
 ```

-After selecting $A$, 4 objects remain, so the probability of selecting $B$ next becomes
+After selecting $A$, 4 objects remain, so the probability of selecting $B$ is now calculated and represents $P(B \mid A)$.

 ```math
 \frac{1}{4}